taikatta/Mileston4-EggSellNT/README.md

 * I have tested the site on Google Chrome, Safari and Firefox.
 And on the following mobile devices: Xiaomi, iPhone11 and iPhone6.
 And on iPad tablet.

-* I tried to test responsivness on [Am I Responsive](http://ami.responsivedesign.is/#), but Django does not allow it.
+* [Am I Responsive](http://ami.responsivedesign.is/#): Responsive design testing wasn’t working because of the `X-Frame-Options: SAMEORIGIN` security settings.

 * Originally when the user clicked on `Add` button next to a product without adding a quantity, nothing happened, as it was considered as 0, quantity needed to be added first.
 I changed this, because I assumed that it was more user friendly to consider quantity = 1, saving extra clicking fro the user.